Living in the city of Bath and the South West

 If you fancy a day out at the seaside, you can catch a direct train to Weston-super-Mare or Weymouth.

 Bristol is a good city to visit at the weekend.
 You can get there with a short train journey and there are several night buses between the two cities.

 Bristol has a distinctive personality and is well-known for its history and heritage.
 You can visit the regenerated Harbourside area with its attractions like:

 Bristol also has a thriving music scene, arts and culture.
 The Watershed is a leading film and media centre and the Arnolfini is one of Europe’s top venues for the arts.
 Upfest is Europe’s largest street art festival and in the summer there is the famous Bristol International Balloon Fiesta.

 Cardiff, Wales’ capital city, is another place to visit on a weekend.
 Easy to get to by train from Bath, it’s the home of Wales’ national museum, the Millennium Centre and Cardiff Castle.
 The Principality Stadium, in the city centre, hosts international rugby and football as well as major music concerts.
-You might also want to try out the Dr Who experience in Cardiff Bay.

 Other places you can get to for a day trip include Salisbury, famous for its cathedral, the old city of Wells and the ancient sites of Avebury and Stonehenge.
 There are bus tours available if you don't want to travel there yourself.

 Further afield, you can get to the Cotswolds and the Mendips, which are designated Areas of Outstanding Natural Beauty.
 There are also lots of pretty villages, country estates and market towns like Bradford-on-Avon and Frome.